danielawde9/AndroidKotlinFundamentals/readme.md

             type="com.daniel.androidkotlinfundamentals" />
     </data>

-    inside the textview
+inside the Name textview

     android:text="@={myName.name}"

-    and
+to add a default text and value

+    tools:text="What color is the Android mascot?"

     android:text="@={myName.nickname}"

-in the main act.
+in the main act we add data using the model

     private val myName: MyName = MyName("Aleks Haecky")

-and in on create set the layout value
+and in on create bind the layout variable to the activity class

     binding.myName = myName